avizway1/sns-project-repo/README.md

 // AWS SNS configuration
 AWS.config.update({
-  accessKeyId: 'YOUR-ACCESS-KEY',
+  accessKeyId: 'YOUR-ACCESS-KEY',      // Replace with your keys
-  secretAccessKey: 'YOUR-SECRET-KEY',
+  secretAccessKey: 'YOUR-SECRET-KEY',  // Replace with your keys
-  region: 'YOUR-REGION',
+  region: 'YOUR-REGION',              // Replace with your AWS region });
-});

 const sns = new AWS.SNS();